HomerDilpleu/MiniGameEngineJS/README.md

 For example, the bass track could be a repeated 4 bars pattern and the lead guitare track could be a 16 bars melody.

 ### Bars
 A bar is has 4 beats.
-Technically, a bar is an array that provides, the list of notes to be played and their duration:
+Technically, a bar is an array that provides the list of notes to be played and their duration:

 ```
 // Create 3 bars
 let myBar1 = ['C2',4]                                 // Whole C (2nd octave)
-let myBar2 = ['C1',2,'G1',2]                          // Half G (1st octave) and 1 half G (1st octave)
+let myBar2 = ['C1',2,'G1',2]                          // Half G (1st octave) and half G (1st octave)
 let myBar3 = ['C4',1.5,'Eb4',0.5,'G4',1,'Bb4',1]      // Dotted quarter C4, eighth Eb4, quarter G4 and quarter Bb4

 // Create the list of bars of the track